* Asian stocks up, Australia hits five-year high

 * Yen broadly softer as risk appetite improves

-SYDNEY, Oct 28 (Reuters) - Australian stocks scaled a five-year peak on Monday, leading a rebound in Asia after strong results from the likes of Microsoft pushed Wall Street to another record closing high, while investors gave the safe-haven yen a wide berth.
+SYDNEY, Oct 28 (Reuters) - Asian stocks rose on Monday with Australia scaling a five-year peak after a record high finish on Wall Street helped offset worries about tighter credit in China, while investors gave the safe-haven yen a wide berth.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.7 percent, recovering a chunk of last week's 1.1 percent loss -- the biggest in two months -- that was driven by concerns that China may tighten policy to keep prices under control.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.8 percent, recovering a chunk of last week's 1.1 percent loss -- the biggest in two months -- that was driven by concerns that China may tighten monetary policy to keep prices under control.

-Japan's Nikkei climbed 1.0 percent, clawing back some of Friday's 2.7 percent drop.
+Japan's Nikkei climbed 2.2 percent, clawing back most of Friday's 2.7 percent drop, while Australian shares put on 1.0 percent to end at a five-year high.

 Several markets in Asia are closed for public holidays on Monday, including New Zealand and the Philippines.